Expectful is now part of the Babylist family. Click here to see how Babylist stores, protects, and uses your information.

 Although stress can be sometimes visible to others, the majority of the stress response occurs within the body.
-In fact, stress affects nearly every bodily system.
+Stress affects nearly every bodily system.
 The “fight or flight” response, is the system that kicks into high gear when we have to slam on our brakes suddenly to avoid a crash or jump out of the way of a bicyclist (11).
 Hormones as well as nerve signals which take place throughout the body are the primary drivers of this response.
 When this system kicks into high gear, suddenly the heart speeds up, muscles become tense, pupils dilate, breathing becomes more shallow, blood pressure increases, glucose is secreted by the liver, and a whole other slew of things happen below the surface (11,12).

 Once the stressor subsides, it is the job of the parasympathetic nervous system to calm the body and restore it to its ideal level of functioning.
 The parasympathetic nervous system is responsible for constricting the pupils, decreasing the heart rate, and relaxing the muscles, and resuming gastrointestinal function, among other things (1).

 There are several ways in which stress can affect a woman’s body and her developing fetus.
 It is thought that the placenta is primarily responsible for maternal stress impacting the fetus (13).
 During pregnancy, there is an enzyme in the placenta which functions to protect the developing fetus from maternal cortisol.
 When maternal stress levels are high, there is some evidence that greater levels of cortisol are transmitted to the fetus, disrupting the growth of their endocrine system, the same system that will help them to manage stress later in life (9).
 Because the placenta is also responsible for supplying the fetus with nutrients, it is also thought that poor maternal mental health and diet quality may negatively impact blood and nutrient supply to the uterus, thus negatively impacting the fetus (9, 10, 13).
-So, how is it the biological mechanisms have the ability to alter fetal development?
+So, how is it that the biological mechanisms can alter fetal development?

 During pregnancy, there is a tremendous amount of growth and change that is occurring for the fetus.
 Through signaling, the fetus receives messages from the maternal environment about their future world, for example, whether it is safe or dangerous and whether there will be abundant food or scarcity (12).
 This is referred to as fetal programming, and it is thought that fetal programming can be dramatically changed as a result of significant problems during this time, mainly through poor fetal nutrition and excess hormonal influence.
 There is some evidence that this contributes to changes in gene expression, referred to as epigenetics (10).
 This information contributes to our understanding of how maternal stress levels can impact their children in utero.

-Fortunately, there are a variety of evidence-based techniques that are supported by scientific literature that you can do to help reduce stress during pregnancy.
-It’s likely that you’ve already relied on parts of these techniques and may not have been even aware.
+Fortunately, there are a variety of evidence-based techniques that can help reduce stress during pregnancy.
+Likely, you’ve already relied on parts of these techniques and may not have been even aware.
 Deep breathing is when the breath is directed into the abdomen (4).
-Although you may feel some relief after taking just a single deep breath, it is recommended to practice several minutes, several times daily and consult a trained professional to learn more about how deep breathing may help manage your particular level of stress.
+Although you may feel some relief after taking just a single deep breath, it is recommended to practice several minutes, several times daily, and consult a trained professional to learn more about how deep breathing may help manage your particular level of stress.

 One area in the research literature that has received significant attention is the impact of mindfulness and meditation on stress.
-Meditation, has been shown to reduce blood pressure, stress, and a host of mood-related disorders.
-Further, the practice of meditation has been shown to be associated with greater immunity, and lower pain sensitivity and intensity, and better sleep quality (15,16,17,18).
+Meditation has been shown to reduce blood pressure, stress, and a host of mood-related disorders.
+Further, the practice of meditation is associated with greater immunity, lower pain sensitivity and intensity, and better sleep quality (15,16,17,18).

 During pregnancy, there are numerous benefits to practicing meditation and mindfulness.
-Mindfulness practices during and after pregnancy have been linked with reduced depression, stress and anxiety levels (19,20,21).
+Mindfulness practices during and after pregnancy have been linked with reduced depression, stress, and anxiety levels (19,20,21).
 Further, meditation has been shown to reduce the likelihood of preterm birth.
 More specifically, it has been found that among women who engaged in meditation practice during pregnancy, only 6% of women gave birth prematurely, compared with 16% of women with no mindfulness education.
 Together, this evidence suggests that practicing mindfulness and meditation practices during pregnancy is related to positive benefits for both mother and infant.

 We understand that growing your family while having a healthy and happy pregnancy and baby is probably a top priority for you right now.